* CBI Energy and Chemical would be new player in LNG trade

-CBI Energy would be taking advantage of low shipbuilding costs and cheap credit, which make it easier for newcomers to tap into a global switch towards cleaner sources of energy, LNG traders said.
-Depressed LNG prices were encouraging demand for the fuel, they added.
+CBI Energy would be taking advantage of low shipbuilding costs and cheap credit, that make it easier for newcomers to tap into a global switch towards cleaner sources of energy, LNG traders said.
+Depressed LNG prices are encouraging demand for the fuel, they added.

-The company said in a separate statement to Reuters that “there is a need to custom-build speciality LNG carriers that will meet CBI’s business needs”.
+The company said in a statement to Reuters that “there is a need to custom-build specialty LNG carriers that will meet CBI’s business needs.”

 It said that CBI has plans for Africa and Asia that include natural gas extraction, pipelines, marine transportation logistics, LNG plants, rail transport, power generation, chemical plants, and an LNG distribution network, including retail gas stations.